DafetiteOgaga/custom_commands/README.md

 <br>

 ## New
+   - Added pyxecute command.
+Easily turns py scripts into executables
    - Added custom_commands as a command that displays all of the commands created so far
    - Added curfol command.
 This automatically opens the current working directory in file explorer
    - Added support for multiple arguments for pycode, pycodemore and pycompile commands
    - pycompile command that compiles python codes to .pyc executables